paulvee/Lars-GPSDO-V1/README.md

 Files for my Lars GPSDO project

-I made a two mistakes and did a few things I should have done better on the pcb layout.
+I made two mistakes on the layout and did a few things I should have done better.
 Let me sum them up.
 1. The TO-92 footprint for the LM35's are the wrong way around.
 This is easy to fix by bending the middle pin the other way so you can swap the power and ground pins.
 2. One of the footprints for the OCXO's is wrong.
 It doesn't matter because another footprint is the same anyway.